 If you have not set up your domain nameservers correctly, you will get an error message when you try to perform the above tasks …

-(Don’t forget to set up your DNS servers to avoid errors!)
+(Don’t forget to set up your DNS servers!)

-See this tutorial if you need help setting up your nameservers.
+See this tutorial if you need help setting up nameservers for your domains.

 Congratulations!
-Now you know how to create subdomains, addon domains, and domain aliases.
+Now you know how to create subdomains, addon domains, and parked (alias) domains.

 Learn How To Register A Domain Name